Prismatic $G$-displays and descent theory: Preliminaries on -prisms

 \subsection{Prismatic sites}

 For a ring $A$, let $D(A)$ denote the derived category of $A$-modules.
 Let $I \subset A$ be a finitely generated ideal.
-Following \cite{BS}, we say that a complex $M \in D(A)$ is \textit{$I$-completely flat} (resp.\ \textit{$I$-completely faithfully flat}) if $M \otimes^{\L}_A A/I$ is concentrated in degree $0$ and it is a flat (resp.\ faithfully flat) $A/I$-module.
+We say that a complex $M \in D(A)$ is \textit{$I$-completely flat} (resp.\ \textit{$I$-completely faithfully flat}) if $M \otimes^{\L}_A A/I$ is concentrated in degree $0$ and it is a flat (resp.\ faithfully flat) $A/I$-module.
+One can easily check that this definition is equivalent to the one introduced in \cite[Section 1.2]{BS}.

 \begin{lem} Let $(A, I)$ be a bounded $\O_E$-prism. \begin{enumerate} \item For a complex $M \in D(A)$, the derived $(\pi, I)$-adic completion of $M$ is isomorphic to

 In particular, if $M$ is $(\pi, I)$-completely flat, then the derived $(\pi, I)$-adic completion of $M$ is concentrated in degree $0$. \item Let M be an $A$-module.
 Assume that $M$ is $(\pi, I)$-completely flat and derived $(\pi, I)$-adically complete.
 Then $M$ is $(\pi, I)$-adically complete.
 Moreover the natural homomorphism $M \otimes_A I \to M$ is injective and $M/I^nM$ has bounded $p^\infty$-torsion for any $n$. \end{enumerate} \end{lem}